fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 <h1 align="center">Fastify</h1>

-# Detecting When Clients Have Aborted
+# Detecting When Clients Abort

 ## Introduction

 Fastify provides request events to trigger at certain points in a requests lifecycle.
-This guide covers methods to detect if and when a client intentionally aborts a request.
+This guide covers methods to detect if and when a client \
+intentionally aborts a request.
 There isn't, though, a mechanism built-in to detect unintentional client disconnection scenariors such as when the client's internet connection is interupted.

 Keep in mind, Fastify's clientErrorHandler is not designed to detect when a client aborts a request.
 This works in the same way as the standard Node HTTP module, which triggers the clientError event when there is a bad request or exceedingly large header data.
 When a client aborts a request, there is no error on the socket and the clientErrorHandler will not be triggered.

 ## Solution

 ### Overview

 The proposed solution is a possible way of detecting when a client intentionally aborts a request, such as when a browser is closed or the HTTP request is aborted from your client application.
 If there is an error in your application code that results in the server crashing, you may require additional logic to avoid a false abort detection.

 The main goal here is to detect when a client intentionally aborts a connection so your application logic can proceed accordingly.
 This can be useful for logging purposes or halting business logic when necessary.

 ### Hands-on